remyhuang03/remyhuang03/README.md

 # Intro

 Hi there 👋.
-I am Robert Huang, a freshman from NJUST, China.
-I major in Network Security.
+I am Robert Huang, a university student from NJUST, China (major in Cyberspace Security).

-Some repos were created when I was just a beginner in programming, so some codes might be really bad 😂.
+Some repos were created when I was just a beginner in programming, so some of the codes in them might seem really foolish 😂.

 I am currently working on the [SJA](https://github.com/roberthuang1024/sja-v3) project.
 SJA is a tool to analyse, compare and edit the Scratch files.

 # Stats